EV-OD/nepaliDate/DOCUMENTATION.md

     *   `convertBsToAdWithEvents(bsDate)`: Converts BS to AD and fetches associated events (Nepali holidays, marriage, bratabandha) for the target BS month.
     *   `convertAdToBsWithEvents(adDate)`: Converts AD to BS and fetches associated events for the resulting BS month.
     *   `fetchEventData(bsYear, bsMonth)`: A helper function to retrieve event data from the loaded `bsCalendarData`.
+    *   **Security Note on Server Actions:** Next.js Server Actions are invoked via HTTP POST requests.
+While they have built-in mechanisms (like unique action IDs) that deter casual external calls, dedicated scripts can potentially invoke them if the action ID and payload structure are known.
+For truly "website-only" execution, more advanced techniques like strict CSRF token validation, session-based checks (if users were authenticated), or WAF rules would be needed.
+The current implementation relies on standard Next.js Server Action behavior.

 ### 5.3.
 Page Routes (`src/app/.../page.tsx`)